 HOW YOU CAN HELP

-You could play an important role in helping to make Western Australia a safer place by making a report on what you know or see.
+You could play an important role in helping to make Western Australia a safer place by making a report on any knowledge you have of criminal activity or suspicious behaviour.

 It’s up to you whether you’d prefer to use our online report form or toll-free telephone hotline (1800 300 000).